slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"
 -- x@realestatetrent*

-To be an entrepreneur you need to know a little about a lot of things.
+To be an entrepreneur, you need to know a little about a lot of things.
 To be employed, if you pick the right specialization, you’ll do better as a specialist.

 Startups are (by necessity) filled with generalists; big companies are filled with specialists.